xylophoneio/xylophone/readme.rst

 ************

-Please see the `installation section <http://xylophone.io/user_guide/installation/index.html>`_ of the CodeIgniter User Guide.
+Please see the `installation section <http://xylophone.io/user_guide/installation/index.html>`_ of the Xylophone User Guide.

 *******
 License